sanjacob/tiny-api-client/docs/quick.rst

 Session/Cookies
 ---------------

-- Define a `_session` property and all requests will include this cookie jar
+- Define a `_cookies` property and all requests will include this cookie jar

 ::